xinyu-dev/bionemo-demo/docs/framework/1_launch_container/ec2.md

 ## Footnotes
 [^1]: We recommend [A100 (p4 instances)](https://aws.amazon.com/ec2/instance-types/p4/) for training in BioNeMo.
 However, these instances might be challenging to launch on demand.
-For this demo we will use [V100 (p3dn.24xlarge)](https://aws.amazon.com/ec2/instance-types/p3/#:~:text=Amazon%20EC2%20P3%20instance%20product%20details) instead.
-Note that this instance might only be available in certain AWS regions (e.g. us-east-1).
-Some BioNeMo features might not be fully supported on V100.
-Other instance types (e.g. g4dn, g5) could potentially be used, but we have not tested.
+For this demo we will use [V100 (p3dn.24xlarge)](https://aws.amazon.com/ec2/instance-types/p3/#:~:text=Amazon%20EC2%20P3%20instance%20product%20details) instead, but other instances (e.g. G5) could also be used.